slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 );
 ```

-As you see, using `text` is fairly simple: give a string value with a valid format.
+Use `text` by providing a string value with a valid format.
 Consult [Basic formatting with `mrkdwn`](https://docs.slack.dev/messaging/formatting-message-text) for understanding the markup language.

 ---
 ## Building blocks for rich message layouts